KateJohnson/HockeyNomic/content/about/index.md

 title: About us
 ---

 Puckonomics takes a data first approach to hockey analytics.
+We use understandable analyses and readable articles to answer the questions fans really care about.
+Whether it's the reasons for your favourite player's midseason slump, dissecting line changes, or analysing comebacks, we let the data do the talking.

-One day, Kate and Daniel were bored at a conference and decided they'd much rather blog about hockey than listen to other people talk.
-So they skipped the rest of the day and created this site over beers.
+Puckonomics is run by Kate and Daniel, two PhD students in Health Economics and Bioinformatics at the University of British Columbia.
+They love watching hockey, playing with data, and using science to try to understand what's really going on.
+We hope you enjoy it!